MicrosoftDocs/winrt-api/windows.ui.xaml.controls/datepicker_monthformat.md

 For the complete list of format templates and format patterns, see the Remarks section of the [DateTimeFormatter](../windows.globalization.datetimeformatting/datetimeformatter.md) class documentation.

+> [!NOTE]
+> Some date formats should be avoided if the date picker might be displayed in a small area, such as adding the full string value of the day of week.
+These strings can be long and might be clipped if the DatePicker's width is forced to be small.

 ## -examples
 Here's a [DatePicker](datepicker.md) formatted using format templates, and a [DatePicker](datepicker.md) formatted using format strings.
 Both [DatePicker](datepicker.md) controls look the same when the app is run because the formatting is equivalent.